easybuilders/easybuild-docs/docs/extended-dry-run.md

-If the `apply_regex_substitutions` function provided for runtime patching is not used (and `fileinput` is used directly, for example), runtime patching performed by the easyblock will most likely result in an error, leading to the step in which it is being performed being aborted (see [Errors are ignored (by default) during dry run][extended_dry_run_notes_ignored_errors]).
+If the `apply_regex_substitutions` function provided for runtime patching is not used (and `fileinput` is used directly, for example), runtime patching performed by the simpleblock will most likely result in an error, leading to the step in which it is being performed being aborted (see [Errors are ignored (by default) during dry run][extended_dry_run_notes_ignored_errors]).